The Learning Corp | Jan 28, 2019 | Traumatic brain injury

 Find activities that help you practice each short-term goal

-For example, if you were using Constant Therapy, you might try the “Map Reading” task to prep for Short-Term Goal #5, or you could use the “Currency” task to prepare to pay cash for coffee.
-You could use the “Written Word Comprehension” task to prep for having to read information while at the coffee shop.
+For example, if you were using Constant Therapy, you might try the “Read a map” task to prep for Short-Term Goal #5, or you could use the “Count money” task to prepare to pay cash for coffee.
+You could use the “Understand written words” task to prep for having to read information while at the coffee shop.
 Other goals lend themselves easily to straight routine and practice.
 You and your caregiver might make the walk to and from Starbucks once a day until you’ve got it down.

 And finally, try these 3 best practices to make your brain recovery goals stick